josenk/vagrant-vmware-esxi/README.md

 --------------------------
 * Any of the vmware Box formats should be compatible.
   * vmware_desktop, vmware_fusion, vmware_workstation...
+  * To be fully functional, you must have open-vm-tools or vmware tools installed
 * Will automatically download boxes from the web.
 * Will automatically upload the box to your ESXi host.
 * Automatic or manual VM names.